On the multiplicity formula for discrete automorphic representations of disconnected tori: Group hypercohomology and group hyperhomology

 Whenever we consider hypercohomology of a complex of $G$-modules of length 2, we implicitly regard it as a complex concentrated at degrees $0$ and $1$: $A^{0}\xrightarrow{f}A^{1}$.
-We exhibit hypercohomology groups in degree 0 and 1.
-By definition,
+We explicate the definition of hypercohomology at degree $1$: